an1245/falco-misp-connector/README.md

 - on client side - evaluate the timestamp field of every indicator and including it if it was newer than current time minus *misp_timeframe* days

 ## Prerequisites
+The plugin requires the inbound macro which is currently in the Falco sandbox rules.

 The plugin requires the following items to be configured in *config.py*

 **MISP Feed**